rwaldron/tc39-notes/es7/2017-01/jan-26.md

 AWB: It makes the syntax less....

-DE: YOU have a bare thing but it isn't followed by a brace?
+DE: You have a bare thing but it isn't followed by a brace?
 What's the issue?

 AWB: You have bare things that look like assignment statements;

 JM: You're suggesting the alternative is a keyword prefix interspersed?

-AWB: The alternative would be to follow the pattern we've used for essentially all other <missed it> except concise methods.
+AWB: The alternative would be to follow the pattern we've used for essentially all other declarative forms except concise methods.

 DE: This is really about the first point in the three (no public/private keyword)

 AWB: They all tie together.

 DE: How?